The public sector must manage a greater volume of data than they have ever had to before.

 - Understand how to identify the story in the data

 - Group discussion of good and bad examples of data visualisation and what makes them that way

 - Learn about the purpose and range of visualisations from interactive dashboards for exploratory analysis in web browsers to static publication quality diagrams in print

-- Understand how data visualisation needs to work in conjunction with supporting text commentary
+- Understand how data visualisation needs to work in conjunction with supporting text and commentary

-- Understand about the different types of data; categorical, numeric, ration, and time-based; and how best to visualise these different types
+- Understand about the different types of data; categorical, numeric, ration, and time-based; and learn how best to visualise these different types

 - Be aware of the data governance considerations when using cloud-based online tools